 Additionally, Corra have produced a film to showcase the potential of the Kirkcaldy area as an initial site for the work.
 This film will also act as an introduction to the work for new funders, philanthropic and private sector organisations who may wish to contribute to the project both in the initial three-year delivery phase and into the future.
-Regular meetings continue to take place with Fife Council colleagues to ensure a shared awareness of local relationships, developments, priorities, and the status of co-funding conversations.
-They are currently organising a visit to Kirkcaldy to explore the investment potential late March/April.
-This will help to give them firsthand experience of the town, how Every One Every Day responds and adds value to the local community context, and to help secure the remaining investment needed.
+Regular meetings continue to take place with Fife Council colleagues to ensure a shared awareness of local relationships, developments, priorities and the status of co-funding conversations.
+They are currently planning a study trip to Kirkcaldy for potential funders/investors in late March/April.
+This will help to give them first hand experience of the town, how Every One Every Day responds and adds value to the local community context, and to help secure the remaining investment needed

 2.2 Rural Skills Scotland (RSS) are a not-for-profit sharing learning provider directly delivering Apprenticeships and SVQ's across Scotland with projects from Inverness to Dumfries and across the central belt.
 This project will be led by Rural Skills Scotland, in partnership with Fife Council.
-This investment will see the re-use of a long-derelict Council Parks Service Nursery in Kirkcaldy as an employment and training hub for green jobs, primarily in the land-based sector.
+It will see the re-use of a long-derelict Council Parks Service Nursery in Kirkcaldy as an employment and training hub for green jobs, primarily in the land-based sector.
 RSS, in September 2022, secured a 20-year lease on the site from Fife Council.
 The RSS national Apprenticeship programme will be based there, as will it's contracting business and employability programme.

-RSS and Fife Council were successful in attracting an additional £491,582 from the Scottish Government's Vacant and Derelict Land Innovation Programme.
-Significant work to clear and prepare the sight has taken place.
-The RSS team are currently waiting on planning permission before some of the major work starts.
+RSS and Fife Council were successful in attracting £491,582 from the Scottish Government's Vacant and Derelict Land Innovation Programme.
+They are currently waiting on planning permission, in the meantime.

 2.3 Safe Families exists to create relationship and connection, working on the principle that 'everyone deserves to belong'.
 By linking children, young people and families with local volunteers, Safe Families offers support, hope and belonging to people who would otherwise be facing life alone.
-This allocation would support work with 30-35 families a year.
+This allocation would work with 30-35 families a year.